-The phases of the moon are among the most fascinating astronomical behaviors we can observe with the naked eye and deeply rich sources of thought and interpretation in Astrology.
+The phases of the moon are among most fascinating astronomical behaviors we can observe with the naked eye, and deeply rich sources of thought and interpretation in Astrology.
 Among the 9 phases – New, Waxing Crescent, 1st Quarter Half, Waxing Gibbous, Full, Waning Gibbous, Last Quarter Half, Waning Crescent, and Balsamic – the New and Full Moons capture most of the attention.

 New Moon – Let’s Start Something!

-The Leo New Moon will occur on August 18th at 26 degrees and 35 minutes; in my Eastern Standard Time zone, it will happen at 10:42 pm.
 It takes 29.5 days from one New Moon to the next, spending approximately 2 and ½ days in a sign.
 Just before the New Moon begins, the last period (3 days) of the previous moon phase (Waning Crescent) is known as the Balsamic Moon.
 That period is ideal for meditating, reflecting, and releasing; all in preparation for the New Moon.

-New Moon in Leo
+New Moon in Libra

 The Numbers of This New Moon